-Lorna Wing Cookery is committed to protecting your privacy in accordance with the General Data Protection Regulation (EU) 2016/679 and national laws that relate to the processing of personal data.
+Lorna Wing Cookery is committed to protecting your privacy in accordance with the UK General Data Protection Regulation (UK GDPR) and national laws that relate to the processing of personal data.
 Lorna Wing is the data controller for information collected through this website and a variety of other sources, such as when you contact us by telephone or email or take a course.

 We may collect and process personal data about you: